wkaisertexas/wkaisertexas.github.io/src/content/blog/stripe-irrational.md

 ![midwit meme comparing design philosophies](../../blog/stripe-irrational/midwit.png)

 Stripe makes us the midwit — Making good products is most often the best path to success.
 Just build.

+---

+update: Feb 2024 - Stripe's founder Patrick Collison spoke about Stripe's commitment to the design and beauty of it's projects on the [Dwarkesh Podcast.](https://www.youtube.com/watch?v=WU-lBOAS1VQ&t=1493s).

+Also, the point was raised that people want to work at companies that make beautiful products.
+In this way, Stripe's design is also a recruiting and culture-building tool.
+A great insight.